|Major Groups > Clubs & Corals / Oddballs & Misfits > Spathularia flavida var. ramosa|

 In 1955 Mains named Spathularia flavida var. ramosa, designating a collection made in Idaho by Smith and Bigelow as the type collection; Mains said the variety differed from the typical variety in its paraphyses, which were "much branched above," and in the shape of the fruiting bodies, which "show considerable variation from typical spathulate to a clavate, slightly flattened condition."
 Bigelow's notes in the collection box describe a "clavate, pale pinkish buff" head and provide an identification of "Microglossum?"; the suggestion of Microglossum over Spathularia further supports the idea that the mushroom in question is often three-dimensionally club-shaped.

-While mycologists since Mains have tended to collapse var. ramosa into synonymy with a broadly-conveived Spathularia flavida, I have resurrected the name here to point out substantial differences in morphology; I suspect that a separate species should be named for the Rocky Mountain entity.
+While mycologists since Mains have tended to collapse var. ramosa into synonymy with a broadly-conceived Spathularia flavida, I have resurrected the name here to point out substantial differences in morphology; I suspect that a separate species should be named for the Rocky Mountain entity.

 Ecology: Presumably saprobic; growing gregariously or in clusters under conifers in needle duff; late summer; Rocky Mountains.
 The illustrated and described collection is from Colorado.